We’re incredibly excited to feature your hit “Wish You Could Be My Girl”. Could you share with us some of your biggest artistic influences?

 I’d say writing music came to me a little easier than writing lyrics.
 Oftentimes I will just pick up my guitar and melodies will just pop into my head.
 Lyric writing is a whole different animal.
 I would say I have grown tremendously as a lyric writer, and the more I continue to write and hone in on my craft, the better my lyric writing continues to be.

 Keep going.
-Hard work and dedication is needed in this industry.
-It’s a slow moving industry and fame won’t happen over night.
-You have to put in the work everyday, build your fanbase, and no matter how many times someone tells you “no”, just remember that its just “no” for right now.
+Hard work and dedication are needed in this industry.
+It’s a slow-moving industry, and fame won’t happen overnight.
+You have to put in the work every day, build your fanbase, and no matter how many times someone tells you “no”, just remember that its just “no” for right now.
 Keep looking ahead and moving forward.
 Believe in yourself and don’t let anyone discourage you.